1994 Australian Grand Prix

 The 1994 Australian Grand Prix (formally the LIX Adelaide Australian Grand Prix) was a Formula One motor race held on 13 November 1994 at the Adelaide Street Circuit.
 It was the sixteenth and final race of the 1994 Formula One World Championship.
 The 81-lap race was won by Nigel Mansell driving for the Williams team after starting from pole position.
+As of 2024, this is the last time a Formula One driver won a race over the age of 40.
 Gerhard Berger finished second in a Ferrari car with Martin Brundle third for the McLaren team.